leecade/offline-todo-api/README.md

 ------- | --------- | -------------------------------
 text    | string    | **Required**.
 The todo text updated | timestamp | **Required**.
 Last updated time

+Note: once an item has been deleted a todo with the same `created` timestamp cannot be recreated.